 Why Are My Seedlings Damping Off?

-Your seedlings are damping off due to the presence of at least one pathogen that causes damping off.
+Your seedlings are damping off due to the presence of at least one pathogen that causes this disease.
 These pathogens could come from the soil that you are using for starting your seeds.

 Damping off pathogens could also come from the seeds themselves.
-They might even come in on the wind (for example, fusarium spores), or on insects such as fungus gnats.
+They might even fly in on the wind (for example, fusarium spores use this method to spread)l.

 The pathogens that cause damping off can survive for a long time in soil or plant debris.
-In a greenhouse or outdoors, any irrigation or rain that causes splashing can move these pathogens from the soil to your seedling trays.
+In a greenhouse or outdoors, any irrigation or rain that causes splashing can move these pathogens from the soil to your seedling trays or pots.